 Facet joint injuries of the back are often caused by poor biomechanics (how you move) in your normal activities, eg. at your workplace or during sport.
 This may be due to muscle tightness or weakness, poor workplace set-up or exercise technique.
 Correction of these is vital to provide you with a lasting recovery.

 Your physio will check for undesirable movement patterns and provide effective strategies to correct them.
 This may include strengthening, stretching, or correction of workplace ergonomics or sports technique.

 Your body often changes the way it moves to compensate for the pain produced by a facet joint

 Once you are familiar with the exercises required to restabilise your spine your physio will then progress you to more advanced exercises specifically aimed at your activity or sport of interest.
 For muscle strengthening to be effective the muscles need to be strengthened in the specific way to how they will be used during your daily activities.
-This phase involves building your spinal strength to comfortably handle the heavier loading & fatiguing demands of sport & exercise.
+This phase involves building your spinal strength to comfortably handle the heavier loading and fatiguing demands of sport and exercise.

 Many clients find that seeing one of our Exercise Physiologists, Strength and Conditioning coaches or Personal Trainers is a great way to build strength, ability and confidence for a smooth return to full sporting activity.
 If Pilates is more your style then our great Sports Pilates program is an ideal way for you to continue to build your spinal strength.
 As well as being an important part of your rehab program these services can help you lift your sports performance whilst staying safer and reducing your risk of future injury.